junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Improving Safe Care for the Prevention of Infant Abuse and Neglect Act”.
+This Act may be cited as the “Infant Plan of Safe Care Improvement Act”.

 ## § 2.
 Best practices for development of plans of safe care